NetApp/FSx-ONTAP-samples-scripts/EKS/FSxN-as-PVC-for-EKS/README.md

 After making the following substitutions in the commands below:
 - \<fsx-id> with the FSxN ID.
 - \<fsx-svm-name> with the name of the SVM that was created.
-- \<secret-arn> with the ARN of the AWS SecretsManager secret that holds the FSxN password.
+- \<secret-arn> with the ARN of the AWS SecretsManager secret that holds the SVM password (not the FSxN password).

 Run them to configure Trident to use the FSxN file system that was created earlier using the `terraform --apply` command: